-Issues and Supporting Data Sources: CDSP Update Impact Conclusion GP EIR Impact Conclusion Does the CDSP Update Involve New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
-Any New or Changed Circumstances Involving New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
-Any New Information of Substantial Importance That Was Not and Could Not Have Been Known at the Time of Certification of the GP EIR that Rises to the Level of Requiring New Analysis or Verification?
-Are Any New Mitigation Measures Required for the CDSP Update? -- ------------------------------------- ----------------------------- -- -- -- -- zoning on the remainder of each parcel along Mentor Avenue and Wilson Avenue.
-In addition, the CDSP Update would allow residential and mixed uses along sections of Lake Avenue previously designated for commercial uses only.
+Issues and Supporting Data Sources: LPSP Impact Conclusion Conclusion Does the LPSP Involve New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
+Does the LPSP Changed Circumstances Involving New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
+Any New Information of Substantial Importance That Was Not and Could Not Have Been Known at the Time of Certification of the GP EIR that Rises to the Level of Requiring New Analysis or Verification? --- --

-The CDSP Update also includes one new land use type: Vehicle Services, Automobile Showrooms.
-No development of such use is proposed under the CDSP Update, rather, the CDSP Update defines this use and future development of this new land use type would occur in compliance with policies and regulations set forth under the updated CDSP, once adopted, and the Pasadena Municipal Code.
-Additionally, the Zoning Code would be amended to incorporate a new CDSP ordinance to regulate zoning consistent with the General Plan, replacing the existing Pasadena Municipal Code Chapter 17.30.
-Furthermore, as previously discussed, buildout of the CDSP Update would be within the General Plan buildout analyzed in the GP EIR.
-Therefore, the updated CDSP boundary and the four new land use types proposed under the CDSP Update would not result in significant land use and planning impacts.
+Neighborhood (LP-MU-N), and Commercial Flex (LP-CF).
+The LPSP defines these uses, and future development of these new land use types would occur in compliance with policies and regulations set forth under the updated LPSP, once adopted, and the Pasadena Municipal Code.
+Additionally, the Zoning Code would be amended to incorporate a new LPSP ordinance to regulate zoning consistent with the General Plan, replacing the existing Pasadena Municipal Code Chapter 17.34.
+Furthermore, as previously discussed, buildout of the LPSP would be within the General Plan buildout analyzed in the GP EIR.
+Therefore, the LPSP boundary and the four new land use types proposed under the LPSP would not result in significant land use and planning impacts.